 The Minnesota Coronary Survey was a 4.5-year, open enrollment, single end-time double-blind, randomized clinical trial that was conducted in six Minnesota state mental hospitals and one nursing home.
 It involved 4393 institutionalized men and 4664 institutionalized women.
 The trial compared the effects of a 39% fat control diet (18% saturated fat, 5% polyunsaturated fat, 16% monounsaturated fat, 446 mg dietary cholesterol per day) with a 38% fat treatment diet (9% saturated fat, 15% polyunsaturated fat, 14% monounsaturated fat, 166 mg dietary cholesterol per day) on serum cholesterol levels and the incidence of myocardial infarctions, sudden deaths, and all-cause mortality.

 And we’re supposed to be surprised that the treatment group had more deaths?
 That’s the best he’s got to support his nonsense?
 The treatment group was still eating a 38% fat diet and 166 mg a day of cholesterol!
 We know from studies done by Ornish that when total fat is lowered to 10% and saturated fat and cholesterol are lowered to zero, cardiovascular disease is reversed.
 And we also know that when carbs are consumed along side animal protein the insulinogenic effects of the meal are nearly doubled.
+Here’s a short video that provides more information on the insulinogenic properties of meat when paired with carbs.
 Given this information, it makes sense that the treatment group ended up with more incidents.

 In the AHS-2 study, composed of 96,000 people followed for 6 years, 8% of which were vegan, and 28% of which were vegetarian, they compared the vegans to the meat eaters and found vegans/vegetarians had far lower incidences of cancer, heart disease, diabetes… basically every bad thing you can think of was lower in the vegan/vegetarian groups compared to the meat eaters.
 Further, the meat eaters in this study ate much smaller portions of meat and were in better health compared to the general population.